Barndominium Interior Designs & Ideas

 The basic materials and design choices are classic features in a barn style home.
 The slat walls are a common choice but are updated with the crisp white color that contrasts the dark wood floors.

-Another traditional choice are the barn doors that lead into the living room.
+Another traditional choice are the wooden barn doors that lead into the living room.
 These are the rustic answer to classic French doors.
 They can be opened for maximum light and air flow without taking up any extra space.

 The homeowner also choice to pull in the simplistic black metal elements that were seen outside.
 It brings shape to the otherwise all white room without overwhelming the space.